fhur/fhur.github.io/_posts/2016-04-1-implementing-immutable-union-find-with-clojure.markdown

 # Conclusions

 So that's a functional immutable implementation of `UnionFind` in clojure.
-Notce that if you strip out comments there arae actually only 30 lines of code (or 40 if you count the protocol) which just goes to show how concise clojure code can be.
+Notice that if you strip out comments there are actually only 30 lines of code (or 40 if you count the protocol) which just goes to show how concise clojure code can be.
 Out implementation, although not optimized, is still fairly efficient.
 It merges sets in `O(1)` and can `find` an element in a blazingly fast `O(log n)`.